-- > The date and time - > A description of the incident - Contact and vehicle information for the waste transporter that delivered the unauthorized waste - Contact information for the generator of the unauthorized waste; and - A description of the response to the incident and the disposition of the waste vii.
-ADDITIONAL REQUIREMENTS Not applicable to this site viii.
+- > The date and time - > A description of the incident - Contact and vehicle information for the waste transporter that delivered the unauthorized waste - Contact information for the generator of the unauthorized waste; and - > A description of the response to the incident and the disposition of the waste vii.
+ADDITIONAL REQUIREMENTS viii.
 FRIABLE ASBESTOS b.
 OPERATIONS & MAINTENANCE PLAN i.
 OPERATION OF FACILITY